AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

-#### Semantics
+#### 4.2.2 Semantics

 The semantics pertaining to the AV1 descriptor syntax section above is described in this section.

-Base header
+**Base header**

   * **start_of_frame**: MUST be set to 1 if the first payload octet of the RTP packet is the beginning of a new Frame, and MUST be set to 0 otherwise.
 Note